ystu/AI_Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Search every box whose length is 2.
-Next, find their peers whether it has the same value in box.
+Next, find the intersection of peers and remove digits includes in twins

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?